Top 10 Crypto Wallets Compared

 Cons

-My Experience Using Tangem
+My Experience Using Argent

 7. Best Simple Design: Trezor One

-This is an excellent hardware wallet that compares very well to the Ledger Nano S. The two devices are very similar and priced nearly identically at the low end of the market but we prefer the form factor of the Nano S. On the other hand, the Trezor One does have a bigger screen so that might push it over the top for some users.
+This is an excellent hardware wallet that compares very well to the Ledger Nano S. The two devices are very similar and priced nearly identically at the low end of the market, but we prefer the form factor of the Nano S. On the other hand, the Trezor One does have a bigger screen so that might push it over the top for some users.
 Regardless, it’s one of the best bitcoin wallets you can purchase.

 Why Choose This Wallet?